blues-clues-security/orbitlink/README.md

 `python app.py -ttc <ttc_ip>`
 To run the web app before the clients are properly configured use the `--headless` flag

+If you do run into dependency issues, there is a `requirements.txt` which lists all the required modules for orbitlink web app.
+Install using the included dependencies with:
+`cd ./orbitlink/orbitlink`
+`pip install --no-index --find-links=dependencies -r requirements.txt`

 ### SOSI Site
 Manual Setup: